ZerBea/wifi_laboratory/README.md

 entire AUTHENTICATION process should be done running a data rate of 1.0 Mb/s.

 there are (much) better ways than injecting stupid DEAUTHENTICATION frames to disconnect a CLIENT.

+the most useful frame is an EAPOL M2 frame!